musyoku/gqn-dataset-renderer/README.md

 # GQN Dataset Renderer

 This is a Python library for constructing a dataset for GQN and CGQN.

-At this time, this renderer has two backend implementations available: **OpenGL** backend and **CUDA** backend.
+This renderer has two backend implementations available: **OpenGL** backend and **CUDA** backend.

-OpenGL renderer is built on top of a modified version of [pyrender](https://github.com/mmatl/pyrender).

 # OpenGL

 ## Requirements